MAY

 3. Physical Activity Tracking Challenge

-Track your physical activity minutes during March.
-If you reach the required goal, submit your minutes at https://www.laxymca.org/employee-wellness by April 5th to be entered in the drawing to earn a meal with a coworker. *If you are unable to submit your completed documentation by using the link above, you may send it to me by email ([email protected]) or place your paper copy in my mailbox at either branch by the deadline.
+Track your physical activity minutes during June.
+If you reach the required goal, submit your minutes using this link: https://www.laxymca.org/employee-wellness by July 5 to be entered in the drawing to earn lunch with a co-worker.

 Check your wellness journey progress here